jenkinsci/zulip-plugin/README.markdown

 The Zulip server is configured globally for the whole Jenkins instance.

 Minimal configuration is:
-* **Zulip Url** = The Url of your Zulip installation visible from Jenkins instance
+* **Zulip Url** = The Url of your Zulip installation visible from Jenkins instance.
-* **Zulip User Email** = E-mail of Zulip bot that will be used to send messages to streams
+* **Zulip User Email** = E-mail of Zulip bot that will be used to send messages to streams.
-* **Zulip API key** = The API key of bot that will be used to send messages to streams
+* **Zulip API key** = The API key of bot that will be used to send messages to streams.

 Other attributes are optional:
 * **Default Stream Name** = The stream messages will be sent to by default.
-You can override this setting per project, but be not to leave it blank in both places or your messages will fail to send.
+You can override this setting per project, but be sure not to leave it blank in both places or your messages will fail to send.
 * **Default Topic Name** = The topic messages will be sent to by default.
 You can override this setting per project.
-If you leave it blank at both places, Jenkins job name will be used as a topic instead
+If you leave it blank at both places, Jenkins job name will be used as a topic instead.
 * **Enable Smart Notification** = If enabled, successful build notification will be sent out only if one of following criteria is met:
     * There was no previous build
     * The current build failed
+    * The current build is unstable (failed tests)
     * Previous build failed

-    In another words, the notifications will not be sent for continuously succesful builds.
+    In another words, the notifications will not be sent for continuously successful builds.
 * **Jenkins URL** = :warning: This parameter is kept just for the sake of backward compatibility.:warning:
 Instead of setting this, configure Jenkins URL in "Manage Jenkins" > "Configure System" > "Jenkins Location" > "Jenkins URL"

 ![Global Settings](docs/global-settings.png)